Liberty Media buys more shares of Sirius XM

-(Reuters) - Liberty Media Corp LMCA.O has bought more shares of Sirius XM (SIRI.O) in recent days, a securities filing showed, as the satellite radio operator’s biggest shareholder continues to move ahead with its plan to wrest control of the company.
+Aug 15 (Reuters) - Liberty Media Corp has bought more shares of Sirius XM in recent days, a securities filing showed, as the satellite radio operator’s biggest shareholder continues to move ahead with its plan to wrest control of the company.

 Liberty Media, which already held 46.2 percent of Sirius stock, purchased nearly 90 million shares at an average price of $2.50 per share for a total of about $225 million, according to a filing made late on Tuesday with the U.S. Securities and Exchange Commission (SEC).